 Syntax: #include <sys/wlm.h>

 int wlm_delete_class (wlmargs)

-struct wlm_args wlmargs;
+struct wlm args wlmargs;

-Description: The wlm_delete_class subroutine deletes an existing superclass or subclass.
+Description: The wlm_delete_class routine deletes an existing superclass or subclass.
 A superclass cannot be deleted if it still has subclasses other than Default and Shared defined.
-If the name of a valid configuration is passed in the confdir field, the subroutine updates the WLM property files for the target configuration, removing all references to the class to be deleted.
+If the name of a valid configuration is passed in the confdir field, the routine updates the WLM property files for the target configuration, removing all references to the class to be deleted.
+If a null string (\0) is passed in the confdir field, the confdir field, the confdir field, the confdir field is the confdir field.
 If a null string (\0) is passed in the confdir field, the changes are applied only to the in-core WLM data.
 No WLM property file will be updated.